appsody/website/content/docs/using-appsody/building-and-deploying.md

 - You must configure your `kubectl` CLI to point to your Kubernetes cluster.
 - If you intend to push the Docker image containing your application to Docker Hub, your target cluster must be configured to pull images from Docker Hub.

+#### Using the createKnativeService option to deploy as a Knative Service

+The appsody operator allows you to deploy as a Knative Service if your stack contains a config/app-deploy.yaml file.
+You can add the element `createKnativeService: true` to your `app-deploy.yaml` file in your project directory.

+Perform the following steps:
+1. `appsody deploy —generate-only` will create `app-deploy.yaml` for your project
+2. Edit your app-deploy.yaml file.
+   - Add the line `createKnativeService: true` in the spec definition section to the `app-deploy.yaml` file created above,
+3. Deploy your application:

+   - For Local Docker:

+      - Run the command `appsody deploy —-tag dev.local/<projectName> --namespace your-namespace`

+      - Tagging with  `dev.local/` makes the image accessible to your Kubernetes cluster.

+   - For Docker Hub:

+      - Run the command `appsody deploy --push -—tag my-account/<projectName> --namespace your-namespace`
+      Notes:
+      - The --tag option tags the image.
+      - You must be logged in to your docker repo for --push to work.
+      - The --push  flag tells the appsody CLI to push the image to Docker Hub
+      - You must be logged in to Docker Hub for --push to work.

+5. The Knative Service should now be operable at the URL specified in the output.

 ### Deploying your application to a local Kubernetes cluster

 If you have installed a Kubernetes cluster on your development workstation and want to use your local Docker image cache instead of pushing the image to Docker Hub, make sure you set up your Kubernetes cluster to consume images from the local Docker cache.